 The Company measures the cost of equity-settled transactions by reference to the fair value of the equity instruments at the date at which they are granted.
 Estimating fair value for share-based payment transactions requires determining the most appropriate valuation model, which is dependent on the terms and conditions of the grant.
 This estimate also requires determining the most appropriate inputs to the valuation model including the expected life of the stock option, volatility and dividend yield and making assumptions about them.
+The value of stock-based compensation recognized in respect of deferred share units ("DSUs") is determined based on the closing price of the Company's common shares at the date of grant and is based on the DSUs that are expected to vest.
+The fair value of share-based payments in the form of performance share units ("PSUs") and restricted share units ("RSUs") is determined based on the five-day volume weighted average trading price of the Company's shares preceding the date of grant and the RSUs that are expected to vest.
+The Company does not intend to make cash payments and there is no history of the Company making cash payments under these plans and, as such, the DSUs, PSUs and RSUs are accounted for within shareholders' equity.
 The assumptions and models used for estimating fair value for share-based payment transactions are disclosed in note 18.